circleci/circleci-docs/jekyll/_cci2/ssh-access-jobs.md

 ## Steps

-1. Ensure that you have added an SSH key in your GitHub or Bitbucket account.
+1. Ensure that you have added an SSH key to your [GitHub](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) or [Bitbucket](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html) account.

 2. To start a job with SSH enabled, select the 'Rebuild with SSH' option from the 'Rebuild' dropdown menu: